“How I Made My First Ecommerce Sale”: 5 Real-Life Stories And What We Can Learn From Them

-If your store doesn’t look professionally, even a massive and expensive promotional campaign won’t help you get any sales.
+If your store doesn’t look professionally made, even a massive and expensive promotional campaign won’t help you get any business sales online.

 This point is proven by our another forum poster, Ahmed – here’s his dropshipping story and feedback.

-Ahmed runs an AliDropship-based store with the Raphael theme, and, as you can see it from his review, he pays a super careful attention to his website appearance.
+Ahmed runs an AliDropship-based store with the Raphael theme, and, as you can see from his review, he pays super careful attention to his website appearance.

 In his post, he doesn’t simply tell us that he made his first three sales in a month.
 He also recommends a number of external plugins that improve the buyers’ experience.
-More specifically, these plugins help you create good-looking design elements (which is vital if you can’t afford a professional design service), and shrink your images with no damages to its quality.
+More specifically, these plugins help you create good-looking design elements (which is vital if you can’t afford a professional design service) and shrink your images with no damages to their quality.

-As the result, the Internet users who visit a store which is optimized in this way have no problems with its loading speed, and don’t doubt its credibility.
+As the result, the Internet users who visit a store that is optimized in this way have no problems with its loading speed and don’t doubt its credibility.
 Certainly, it speeds up their decision-making process, and results in a larger volume of purchases!

-How to get your potential buyers’ attention if your store products don’t look well enough for a fashionable Instagram post?
+How to get your potential buyers’ attention if you’re selling a product online that doesn’t look good enough for a fashionable Instagram post?